hotwax/oms-documentation/user-manuals/Inventory-count.md

 ## Adjust inventory variance

-At times, store associates may not require a complete inventory count to address inventory variances.
+At times, store managers may not require a complete inventory count to address inventory variances.
 For instance, in cases an item gets damaged, prompt adjustments are vital to prevent potential overselling on the e-commerce platform.

-To address inventory variances, store associates need to locate the product and access the `Product Details` page —following a process similar to inventory counting.
+To address inventory variances, store managers need to locate the product and access the `Product Details` page —following a process similar to inventory counting.

 Within the `Product Detail` page, a dedicated `Variance` tab is available for logging inventory discrepancies.

-Store associates can input the desired increment or decrement of inventory from the total stock in the `Quantity` field.
+Store managers can input the desired increment or decrement of inventory from the total stock in the `Quantity` field.
 For instance, entering 5 adds to the inventory in case of finding any misplaced item, while -5 subtracts from the count due to damage or loss.

-Associates are also prompted to select a `Variance Reason` from a dropdown menu, detailing the specific cause such as 'damaged' or 'found.'
+Store managers are also prompted to select a `Variance Reason` from a dropdown menu, detailing the specific cause such as 'damaged' or 'found.'

 Upon completion, tapping `Log Variance` button updates the inventory count in the HotWax Commerce and subsequently on the e-commerce platform and ERP systems.

 {% embed url="https://youtu.be/Cg3pRqpxGfM" %}
 Video: Variance segment
 {% endembed %}

-> **Note:** Inventory adjustments do not require approval from store managers.
-Only users with `Order Fulfillment Manager` permissions can log inventory variances.